ITV Border: Identity

-On 5 September 1994, the logo was updated into a 3D version, this ident features a 3D Border logo falling into place against an icy-cold cyan backdrop, which was set to the same as 1989 ITV Generic theme, and it remained for nearly 12 months until 31 August 1995.
-Border also to use the same in-vision continuity again.
+On 5 September 1994, the logo was updated into a 3D version.
+This ident features a 3D Border logo falling into place against an icy-cold cyan backdrop, which was set to the same as 1989 ITV Generic theme.
+It remained until 31 August 1995.
+Border used the same in-vision continuity again.

 On 1 September 1995, the logo was changed again with two different idents, a same 3D Border logo falling into place against a water-effect blue backdrop, which was set to the same tune as used previously but later played on instruments to match the water theme.
 In another one, with the same sequence against a backdrop of spinning discs and blue and purple colours.
-New music was also composed featuring deep basses.
+New music was composed featuring deep basses.
 The whole effect was to make Border have an authoritative and broadcaster tone.
-This package remained for four years until 7 November 1999.
+This package remained until 7 November 1999.

 On 8 November 1999, Border adopted the second generic look along with the rest of the regions, but did not use their logo in this look.
-From then on, Border only used network designs for idents; as from 28 October 2002, Border idents featuring a celebrity with the ITV1 logo with the word Border underneath were used for local programming only.
+From then on, Border only used network designs for idents.
+From 28 October 2002, Border idents featuring a celebrity with the ITV1 logo with the word Border underneath were used for local programming only.
 All other programming used network idents and from 1 November 2004 no regional idents existed.
 Local productions are now attributed on-screen to 'ITV News and Current Affairs Border' and ITV Border.